Quantum Approaches to Consciousness

 In the fundamental sciences, one typically speaks of causal relations in terms of interactions.
 In physics, for instance, there are four fundamental kinds of interactions (electromagnetic, weak, strong, gravitational) which serve to explain the correlations that are observed in physical systems.
 As regards the mind-matter problem, the situation is more difficult.
 Far from a theoretical understanding in this field, the existing body of knowledge essentially consists of empirical correlations between material and mental states.
 These correlations are descriptive, not explanatory; they are not causally conditioned.
 It is (for some purposes) interesting to know that particular brain areas are activated during particular mental activities; but this does, of course, not explain why they are.
 Thus, it would be premature to talk about mind-matter interactions in the sense of causal relations.
 For the sake of terminological clarity, the neutral notion of relations between mind and matter will be used in this article.

 This provides a minimal framework to study reduction, supervenience, or emergence relations (Kim 1998; Stephan 1999) which can yield both monistic and dualistic pictures.
 For instance, there is the classical stance of strong reduction, claiming that all mental states and properties can be reduced to the material domain (materialism) or even to physics (physicalism).
-This point of view claims that it is both necessary and sufficient to explore and understand the material domain, e.g., the brain, in order to understand the mental domain, e.g., cognition.
+This point of view claims that it is both necessary and sufficient to explore and understand the material domain, e.g., the brain, in order to understand the mental domain, e.g., consciousness.
 More or less, this leads to a monistic picture, in which any need to discuss mental states is eliminated right away or at least considered as epiphenomenal.
 While mind-brain correlations are still legitimate though causally inefficacious from an epiphenomenalist point of view, eliminative materialism renders even correlations irrelevant.

 As an alternative to (A), it is possible to conceive mind-matter relations indirectly (B), via a third category: